Party fit for a Bookworm

 One could go crazy with this idea, I thought having it at the Library was a plus but I wanted to tie actual books into the party.
 My thoughts kept coming to, 2 things…books are colorful and I kept thinking of the book,Green Eggs and Ham, but of course you have to get the invites out first.
 I just sent colorful, in-stock party invitations, which are for the parents anyway, not the children and I wanted to focus my attention elsewhere, however, here is an example of something easy that could be done for this theme and you can check these out here.

 Next, I began thinking about the food.
 As I mentioned Green Eggs and Ham, was swimming around in my head.
 Usually deviled eggs aren’t for children but I decided to make them anyway, at least they would love the color and the parents could eat them.
-Then I thought of the book, If You Give a Mouse a Cookie, and well it just kept going with Cloudy with a Chance of Meatballs, A Rainbow of My Own, One Fish Two Fish Red Fish Blue Fish and the Three Little Pigs.
+Then I thought of the book, If You Give a Mouse a Cookie, and well it just kept going with Cloudy with a Chance of Meatballs, A Rainbow of My Own, One Fish Two Fish Red Fish Blue Fish, and the Three Little Pigs.
 I included a book with each food item.

 Decorations, tablecloths, plates balloons and so on, I did in a colorful, almost rainbow scheme, tying in the thought that book covers are very colorful.
 Stacking books as centerpieces with ribbons tied around them is a very easy decoration idea, again sky’s the limit and I am sure Pinterest if full of ideas, but I was aiming for cool, but simple.
 Click through the below gallery to see what we did.

 As far as entertainment, I opted not to have any real book or Library themed games, instead I played some fun music, filled the room with colorful balloons, supplied some photo booth accessories (people could post pics on Facebook from the party) and had watermelon bowling, which is stacking full toilet paper rolls in a pyramid and rolling a watermelon toward them, the kids love it!
 They danced, posed, bowled and those balloons were worth their weight in gold, given how much fun the kids had with them.
-Of course you could incorporate a book reading into the party here and we had a choice on had for just that, but after seeing the fun they were having, we chose not to and allowed them to just party.
+Of course you could incorporate a book reading into the party here and we had a book choice on hand for just that, but after seeing the fun they were having, we chose not to and allowed them to just party.

 Of course there needed to be sweets and so I gave up the cake and went for cupcakes, chocolate with worms and vanilla with pink frosting to match the books Pinkalicious and Diary of a Worm.
 We also had cookies with the book If you give a Mouse a Cookie.